BrightBlu/RLAssetAllocation/README.md

 2. Run Training:
    - Execute training script with chosen config
    - Monitor training progress
-   - Results are saved in `experiment/`
+   - Results are saved in `results/`

+3. Replicate Experiments:
+   - Choos from given experiments in `experiment/`
+   - Use config in `experiment/[choosen_experiment]/config.json`

 3. Analyze Results:
    - Use visualization tools in `utils/`
-   - Compare performance across algorithms
-   - Examine wealth growth and action patterns
+   - Extrract Q-Table and Policy
+   - Simulate market environment

 ## Experimental Results

-The project includes extensive experiments comparing different algorithms:
+The project includes extensive experiments results with following information:
-- Performance comparison under various market conditions
+- TD Error trajectories
-- Analysis of wealth growth trajectories
+- Reward trajectories
-- Evaluation of different weight schemes
-- Impact of wealth consideration on decision-making
-- Comparison of learning stability across algorithms
+- Q-Table
+- Final Policy
+- Experiment configuration

 Detailed results and analysis can be found in the `experiment/` directory.